blockdeep/libro/README.md

-# Substrate Development Best Practices
+# Polkadot SDK Best Practices

-This repository includes a compilation of the best coding practices when developing on Substrate.
+Compilation of the coding best practices for Polkadot SDK, presented as a mdbook.

 ## Installation